Alexandru-S/website/README.md

 Commands to run the website

 # Prerequisites
-cd website/mywebsite
+`cd website/mywebsite`
-python manage.py runserver
+`python manage.py runserver`

 List of pre-requisites to run the example

 # Installing

-Steps to install the examles
+Steps to install the examples
-pip -r install requirements.txt
+`pip -r install requirements.txt`

 # Running the tests

 Steps to running the tests

-python manage.py runserver
+`python manage.py runserver`

 # Deployment

 Information on deployment
-gcloud app deploy
+`gcloud app deploy`

 # Versioning